SMALL STATIONS PRESS (Est. 2007)

 Small Stations Press publishes mainly Galician literature in English.
 Galicia is a region of some three million inhabitants in north-west Spain.
 Its capital, Santiago de Compostela, preserves the relics of St James the Great and is the destination of a famous pilgrimage, the Camino de Santiago, about which Martin Sheen stars in a film, The Way (2010), directed by his son, Emilio Estevez.
 Other major cities include Vigo, A Coruña, Lugo, Ourense, Ferrol and Pontevedra.

 Galicia has its own language, Galician, a Romance language that is closely related to Portuguese.
 Galician is one of the four official languages of Spain, together with Basque, Catalan and Spanish.
 Galicia boasts an active literary scene, with wonderful writers and also illustrators.
-Sixteen of its writers have won the Spanish National Book Award in its various categories (fiction, young people’s literature, poetry, young poetry, essay and dramatic literature).
-Eight of these writers are published in English by Small Stations (Fina Casalderrey, Ledicia Costas, Suso de Toro, Xabier P. DoCampo, Agustín Fernández Paz, Paco Martín, Pilar Pallarés and Manuel Rivas).
+Twenty-one of its writers have won the Spanish National Book Award in its various categories (fiction, young people’s literature, poetry, young poetry, essay and dramatic literature).
+Nine of these writers are published in English by Small Stations (Marilar Aleixandre, Fina Casalderrey, Ledicia Costas, Suso de Toro, Xabier P. DoCampo, Agustín Fernández Paz, Paco Martín, Pilar Pallarés and Manuel Rivas).
 Major Galician literary awards include the Xerais, the Blanco Amor and the García Barros for novels, the Jules Verne for young people’s literature, the Esquío for poetry.
 Many of our titles have received one of these awards.

 We also publish English- and Spanish-language writers, including the internationally acclaimed writer Ana María Matute.
 Our books are divided into five collections: